mousebird-consulting-inc/WhirlyGlobe/tutorial/micello_map.md

 }
 {% endhighlight %}

 Initialize the Micello map variable at the end of viewDidLoad.
 You'll need to give it the base URL of the map to be displayed, and the key from Micello for your account and project.
 It also wants a base draw priority.
-(Draw priority values determine the order in which map elements are seen if they overlap).
+Draw priority values determine the order in which map elements are seen if they overlap.

 {% highlight objc %}
     // Add Westfield Valley Fair mall map
     NSString *micelloKey = @"YOUR MICELLO KEY GOES HERE";
     NSString *baseURL = @"http://mfs.micello.com/ms/v1/mfile/map/78/mv/-/ev/-/geojson";
-    micelloMap = [[MaplyMicelloMap alloc] initWithBaseURL:baseURL projectKey:micelloKey baseDrawPriority:200];
+    micelloMap = [[MaplyMicelloMap alloc] initWithBaseURL:baseURL projectKey:micelloKey baseDrawPriority:kMaplyVectorDrawPriorityDefault+200];
 {% endhighlight %}

 ## The **MaplyMicelloMap** class